Hollywood/toadstool/README.md

 ## Overview

 The functionality contained within this project will create an issue and tag all specified collaborators in a pre-defined repository whenever a specified repository is deleted.
-This was achieved using GitHub Organization Webhooks, a C# WebAPI project with the third party library OctoKit to make API calls, [ngrok](https://ngrok.com/) for local web hosting, and a powershell script to be ran by the appropriate individuals to insert any sensitive API keys.
+This was achieved using GitHub Organization Webhooks, a C# WebAPI project with Microsoft's Webhook library to receive the requests, OctoKit to make the API call to insert issues, [ngrok](https://ngrok.com/) for local web hosting, and a powershell script to be ran by the appropriate individuals to insert any sensitive API keys.

 ## Installation and Usage
 There are a couple of ways to implement this event listener and each method has its value.
 But before installing the server, we have to configure our GitHub Organization to contain a Webhook that listens for any repository deletion.